 By them Germany is dismembered, ruined, forced to pay staggering punitive indemnities (the first instalment to be \$5,000,000), and garrisoned by Allied troops until the payments are complete.
-West Prussia and Danzig are split off for the benefit of the mock-State of Poland; the Saar Valley is practically handed over to the French capitalists to exploit (besides Alsace-Lorraine); the German colonies are taken away; the German army and navy are reduced permanently to the size of the New York police force; German rivers are "internationalized"; German tariff walls are broken down; and a strip of territory fifty kilometers east of the this Debs will be released-because of his advance.
-Rhine is forever "demilitarized."
+West Prussia and Danzig are split off for the benefit of the mock-State of Poland; the Saar Valley is practically handed over to the French capitalists to exploit (besides Alsace-Lorraine); the German colonies are taken away; the German army and navy are reduced permanently to the size of the New York police force; German rivers are "internationalized"; German tariff walls are broken down; and a strip of territory fifty kilometers east of the Rhine is forever "demilitarized."